 Wrist pain may vary, depending on the cause.
-For example, osteoarthritis pain is often described as being similar to a dull toothache, while carpal tunnel syndrome usually causes a pins-and-needles feeling or a tingling sensation, especially at night.
-The precise location of your wrist pain also provides clues to what's behind your symptoms.
+For example, osteoarthritis pain often is described as being similar to a dull toothache.
+Carpal tunnel syndrome usually causes a pins-and-needles feeling.
+This tingling sensation usually occurs in the thumb and index and middle fingers, especially at night.
+The precise location of wrist pain also provides clues to what's behind the symptoms.

 When to see a doctor

 Not all wrist pain requires medical care.
-Minor sprains and strains usually respond to ice, rest and over-the-counter pain medications.
-But if pain and swelling last longer than a few days or become worse, see your doctor.
+Minor sprains and strains usually respond to ice, rest and pain medications you can buy without a prescription.
+But if pain and swelling last longer than a few days or become worse, see your health care provider.
 Delayed diagnosis and treatment can lead to poor healing, reduced range of motion and long-term disability.

 - Sudden impacts.
 Wrist injuries often occur when you fall forward onto your outstretched hand.
 This can cause sprains, strains and even fractures.
 A scaphoid fracture involves a bone on the thumb side of the wrist.
 This type of fracture may not show up on X-rays immediately after the injury.

 - Repetitive stress.
-Any activity that involves repetitive wrist motion — from hitting a tennis ball or bowing a cello to driving cross-country — can inflame the tissues around joints or cause stress fractures, especially when you perform the movement for hours on end without a break.
-De Quervain's disease is a repetitive stress injury that causes pain at the base of the thumb.
+Any activity that involves wrist motion that you do again and again can inflame the tissues around joints or cause stress fractures.
+Some examples include hitting a tennis ball, bowing a cello or driving cross-country.
+The risk of injury is increased when you perform the movement for hours on end without a break.
+De Quervain tenosynovitis is a repetitive stress injury that causes pain at the base of the thumb.

 Other diseases and conditions

 - Carpal tunnel syndrome.
-Carpal tunnel syndrome develops when there's increased pressure on the median nerve as it passes through the carpal tunnel, a passageway in the palm side of your wrist.
+Carpal tunnel syndrome develops when there's increased pressure on the median nerve as it passes through the carpal tunnel, a passageway in the palm side of the wrist.

 - Ganglion cysts.
-These soft tissue cysts occur most often on the part of your wrist opposite your palm.
+These soft tissue cysts occur most often on the part of the wrist opposite the palm.
 Ganglion cysts may be painful, and pain may either worsen or improve with activity.

-- Kienbock's disease.
+- Kienbock disease.
 This disorder typically affects young adults and involves the progressive collapse of one of the small bones in the wrist.
-Kienbock's disease occurs when the blood supply to this bone is compromised.
+Kienbock disease occurs when there is not enough blood supply to this bone.

 Wrist pain can happen to anyone — whether you're very sedentary, very active or somewhere in between.
-But your risk may be increased by:
+But the risk may be increased by:

 - Sports participation.
 Wrist injuries are common in many sports, both those that involve impact and those that involve repetitive stress on the wrist.
 These can include football, bowling, golf, gymnastics, snowboarding and tennis.

 - Certain diseases or conditions.
-Pregnancy, diabetes, obesity, rheumatoid arthritis and gout may increase your risk of developing carpal tunnel syndrome.
+Pregnancy, diabetes, obesity, rheumatoid arthritis and gout may increase the risk of developing carpal tunnel syndrome.